Clkwong3/ThoughtWave/README.md

 7. **Terminal or Command Prompt:** Use the command line to run the application, install packages, and execute various scripts.

-These tools should cover the basic requirements for interacting with your project, but specific tools may vary depending on your project's details and your personal preferences.
+These tools should cover the basic requirements for interacting with this project, but specific tools may vary depending on the project's details and other personal preferences.

 ## Installation